Ahzed11/ahzed11.github.io/content/posts/making-dynamic-software-updates-more-comfortable-in-erlang-otp.md

 ```

 #### Publish build artifacts

-In the final step, which is a distinct job, the objective is to upload the artifacts to the corresponding Github release.
-To achieve this, the [release-action](https://github.com/ncipollo/release-action) made by [ncipollo](https://github.com/ncipollo) will be used.
+In the final step, which is a distinct job, the objective is to create a release and attach it the build artifacts.
+To achieve this, the [release-action](https://github.com/ncipollo/release-action) made by [ncipollo](https://github.com/ncipollo) is used.

 ```yml
 # ...